canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 Create your missing indexes.
 But, don't create them all.
 Create the first 10 missing indexes in your database.
 Stick to having around 5 indexes per table.

 You can use the next script to find the missing indexes in your database. [[Source]](https://blog.sqlauthority.com/2011/01/03/sql-server-2008-missing-index-script-download/).
-But, don't blindly add new indexes.
 Check the indexes you already have and the estimated impact of the missing indexes.
+[Don't blindly follow index recommendations, just listen to them]({% post_url 2022-03-21-SQLServerIndexRecommendations %}).

 ```sql
 SELECT TOP 25